unparalleled-js/docs-1/connectors/coupa/object-actions.md

 ---

 # Coupa - Object actions
 Workato allows you to create, update or search for objects on Coupa.
 In Workato, we classify things like invoices, expenses and even suppliers as objects.
-We currently work with a whole number of Coupa objects.
-[Find out which objects we work with.](/connectors/coupa/introduction.md#objects).
+We currently work with a long list of Coupa objects.
+[Find out which objects we work with](/connectors/coupa/introduction.md#objects).
 When using actions in Workato that reference objects, you'll be able to specify which object you want to work with later on.

 **Object actions available in Workato**
 - `Create object`